kattrujillo1016/Crazy_Cat/Crazy_Cat/README.md

 ## SonarCloud
 Sonarcloud is a product for code quality and code security.
 It is open source.
 It is required to generate a token to authenicate access to SonacCloud.
+Getting started.
+Fo rmore info (https://sonarcloud.io/documentation/getting-started/github/.
+Important: Only the owner of the organization can set it up on repo.
+Even the rest of the team has admin right it will not permit to be install on github.

 ## Debugging